-Subject to Rules G21 and G23, students who fail subjects in any year in an instructional programme must give way to new full-time students in the subsequent academic year.
+Subject to Rules G21 and G23, students who fail subjects in anyyearin an instructional programme must give way to new full-time students in the subsequent academic year.

-Work Integrated Learning (Wil)
+Work Integrated Learning (WIL)

-In accordance with Rule G28, all students of the Diploma in Tourism are required to undergo Work Based Learning in industry as part of the course specifications.
-Formal assessments and projects constitute important elements in the compilation of the course mark.

-NOTE: Students MUST be registered for the subject Tourism Work Based learning II in the year that Work Integrated Learning is to take place.
+- I. In accordance with Rule G28, all students of the Diploma in Tourism are required to undergo Work Based Learning in industry as part of the course specifications.
+Formal assessments and projects constitute important elements in the compilation of the course mark. - 2.
+Students should have passed all the first year and second year modules to be admitted for Tourism Work Based Learning 1 and Work Based Learning 2. - 3.
+The duration of Tourism Work Based Learning is three months in the first semester and three months in the second semester of the third year. - 4.
+Students must be registered for the modules Tourism Work Based Learning 1 in the first semester and Work Based Learning 2 in the second semester, in the year work based learning is to take place.

-Students must pass all first- and second-year subjects and two on the third year, one being Travel & Tourism Practice III.

-The duration of the WIL is six months in the second semester of the third year.

-2. All rules set out in the learner guides governing work integrated learning must be read in conjunction with these rules and carry the same authority.